DavidKai1999/Stats-170-project/README.md

 - **WMVE.py**

   This is the script where we implement the weighted majority voting algorithm.
-It contains the functions for training votes, getting comments voting prediction (the way to do so is explained in our final report), and generating the weighted voting results.
+It contains the functions for calculaitng voting weights, getting comments voting prediction (the way to do so is explained in our final report), and generating the weighted voting results.

 - **evaluation.py**